bytebl33d/bytebl33d.github.io/_posts/2023-07-27-sql-injection.markdown

 ```

 # Union attacks
-The `UNION` keyword lets you execute one or more additional `SELECT` queries and append the results to the original query.
+The `UNION` keyword allows you execute one or more additional `SELECT` queries and append the results to the original query.
 For example:
 ```sql
 SELECT a, b FROM table1 UNION SELECT c, d FROM table2
 ```
 This SQL query will return a single result set with two columns, containing values from columns `a` and `b` in `table1` and columns `c` and `d` in `table2`.
 For a `UNION` query to work, two key requirements must be met:
-- The individual queries must return the same number of columns.
+- Individual queries must return the same number of columns.
-- The data types in each column must be compatible between the individual queries.
+- The data types in every column must be compatible between individual queries.

-A method to find out the amount of columns involves submitting a series of `UNION SELECT` payloads specifying a different number of null values:
+To find out the amount of columns that are involved in a query, you can submit a series of `UNION SELECT` payloads specifying different number of null values:
 ```sql
 ' UNION SELECT NULL--
 ' UNION SELECT NULL,NULL--
 ...
 ```
-Having already determined the number of required columns, you can probe each column to test whether it can hold string data by submitting a series of `UNION SELECT` payloads that place a string value into each column in turn.
+Having determined the number of required columns, you can probe each column to test whether it can hold a particular data type by submitting a series of `UNION SELECT` payloads that place the data values into each column in turn.

-## Retrieving multiple values within a single column
+## Retrieving multiple values in a single column
-You can easily retrieve multiple values together within this single column by concatenating the values together, ideally including a suitable separator to let you distinguish the combined values.
+One can easily retrieve multiple values together within a single column by concatenating them together, ideally by including a suitable separator to let you distinguish the combined values.
 For example, on Oracle you could submit the input:
 ```sql
 ' UNION SELECT username || '~' || password FROM users--
 ```